 - A happy heart.
 Love not only makes you happy—making love may protect men and women against heart disease.
 It increases your heart rate.
 Sex is similar to exercise.
 However, it has the added benefit of balancing estrogen (women) and testosterone (men) hormones.
 Both are critical to heart health.

-- Some sexual activities, such as sexual intercourse, offer a healthy mix of aerobic and muscle-building exercise.
+- A workout.
+Some sexual activities, such as sexual intercourse, offer a healthy mix of aerobic and muscle-building exercise.

 Things to consider